sts10/zig-zac-zoe/readme.markdown

 ## Running this thing

-Run program with `zig build run`.
+Run my program with `zig build run`.
 Most of the code work is in `src/main.zig`.

 ## The Zig docs
 * [Docs for v 0.9.1](https://ziglang.org/documentation/0.9.1/)